simul/simul.github.io/changelist.md

 Wed 08 May : New Colour Scheme for Cloud Window to improve clarity.
 Fix for incorrect Precipitation Region position in edge cases.
 Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
 Wed 08 May : New Colour Scheme for Cloud Window is improve clarity.
 Fix for incorrect Precipitation Region position in edge cases.
 Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
 Fri 03 May : Fix for Rain and Rain Streaks appearing at altitudes.
-Fri 03 May : Disable part of the flow rays calculations due to current PS4 incompatibility, current progress on fixing water vr support
-Wed 01 May : Minor fixes for sequencer stability

 <hr>